Thorium/logary-site/docs/api.md

 Metrics: This is currently fairly well-working - have a look at the SQLHealthService for an example of a Probe.

 # Refactor notes: Logary notes impl metrics

-Moving towards a dashboard inside the service at hand.
+Moving towards a dashboard with full metrics, health check and log line support.

 ## Step one - primitives